Social Issues in Management (SIM)

 In your PDW proposal, please include the following sections:

-The PDW submission center opens in early December 2020, and the deadline for PDW proposals is 12 January 2021, at 5:00 PM ET (NY Time).
+The PDW Submission Center opens in early December 2021, and the deadline for PDW proposals is 11 January 2022, at 5:00 PM ET (NY Time).

 Acceptances will be done on a rolling basis, however – so you are encouraged to submit early.
-Please contact Cristina Neesham before December 16, 2020 if you would like to discuss proposal ideas or if you have other questions regarding PDW sessions.
-All submissions must be made online at https://submit.aom.org/.
-Please also email a copy of your proposal to Cristina Neesham at firstname.lastname@example.org.
+Please contact Michelle Westermann-Behaylo before December 16, 2021 if you would like to discuss proposal ideas or if you have other questions regarding PDW sessions.
+All submissions must be made online.
+Please also email a copy of your proposal to Michelle Westermann-Behaylo.